HF14: Through the Human Lens: Centering Collective Work in Libraries, Archives, Special Collections, and Museums

 Collaborative Goals

-Activities of the working group provide opportunities for members to share and discuss resources and learn from each others’ experiences with this work.
-Group members also attend workshops and presentations given by invited experts to help us all further develop our skills and knowledge related to experiential learning and critical pedagogy for humanities-focused primary source instruction and research.
+Our working group aims to provide professional development and skill-building opportunities for our community of praxis among the Central New York Humanities Corridor institutions for those who support, develop, and carry out these initiatives in our daily work.
+Activities of the working group include regular occasions for members to share and discuss resources and learn from each other’s experiences with this work.
+Group members can also attend workshops and presentations given by invited experts to help us all further develop our skills and knowledge related to experiential learning and creative-critical methods for humanities-focused education for all.

 Group Organizers